clockfly/akka_ShortActorRefProvider/README.md

 2. Receiver ActorRef Path
 3. Message payload.

 For sender and receiver actorRef path, each will take around 100 bytes - 200 bytes for network, this is not trivival network overhead.

-There is an option to configure not sending sender address, ```actorRef.tell(msg, ActorRef.noSender)```, however, it is not available at framework level to shortten the receiver ActorRef path.
+There is an option to configure not sending sender address, ```actorRef.tell(msg, ActorRef.noSender)```, however, there is no option to short the receiver ActorRef path currently.

-The code example provided here shows a way to hack akka framework to reduce the reciever ActorRef overhead.
+The code here shows a way to hack akka framework to reduce the reciever ActorRef overhead.
 After the hack, the receiver ActorRef path will only take about 10 bytes.

 Check https://groups.google.com/forum/#!topic/akka-user/Pf4lInh8oPc for the background story and discussions.